-To control any pest you need to first identify it and why it is there, then take steps to eliminate it.
+To control any pest, you need to first identify it and why it is there, then take steps to eliminate it.
 To control fruit flies (sometimes called gnats), this means first finding the fruit or other organic matter that is attracting them.
-So the first part of this article discusses that.

 Indoor Prevention of Fruit Flies

 The only way to completely eliminate fruit flies is to inspect for and get rid of the source:

 - Refrigerate produce or dispose of over-ripe or rotten items.

 - Clean out drains, disposals, etc. to ensure the flies are not harboring or breeding there.

 - Clean up any spills immediately – especially syrupy or sticky spills that will attract the flies

 - Rinse recycle items, and keep in covered container, preferably outside away from the home, if possible.

 - Regularly empty garbage cans and keep the area clean.